-Ms. Garstang, who is employed by the Missouri Department of Natural Resources as Deputy Division Director, has provided the Task Force with a separate report.

-The questions provided to the panel for their analysis were as follows:
+Ms. Garstang, who is employed by the Missoun Department of Natural Resources as Deputy Division Director, has provided the Task Force with a separate report.
+The questions provided to the panel for their analysis were as follows: The questions provided to the panel for their analysis were as follows: